shagadellic/SolarData/README.md

 ----------------------------------------------------------------------------------------------------------

-had to fudge my own quasi API as the vendor will not grant me access to it (atm..) if you have a powerwall things may be different
+had to fudge my own quasi API as the vendor will not grant me access to it (atm..)

+will move the line numbers to retrieve into the config.xml keep code static

+if you have a powerwall things may be different with API access

 ----------------------------------------------------------------------------------------------------------
 new apk - will connect local db and have UI to select conditions to start / stop charging